MattIPv4/hacktoberfest-data/README.md

  - Users who completed and won Hacktoberfest\*: **66,739 users**
  - Eligible pull requests from all participants: **387,052 PRs**
  - Participating repositories: **116,361 repos**
- - Represented countries in participants: **204 countries**
+ - Represented countries in participants: **203 countries**
  - Day with the most PRs: 77,993 (20.15%) on October 1
  - Most used license\*\*: MIT in 37,626 repositories (21.37%)
  - Top language: Python with 60,285 eligible PRs (15.58%)

 \*_Exact number from the Hacktoberfest database as of 2020-11-26.
-May differ from other reported numbers._
+May differ from other reported numbers._\
 \*\*_Over 50% of repositories (103,184 [58.61%]) in Hacktoberfest had no license that GitHub could detect._

 > Take a read of our overall recap blog post for Hacktoberfest 2020 here: